We Are Increasing Risk Sensitivity and Improving the Quality of Our Activities Through Further Strengthening of Our Risk-management Structures

 Bolstering Risk Management (Prevention) StructuresIncreasing Risk-sensitivity Using PDCA Cycles

-These activities launched during fiscal year 2011 among 27 organizations, primarily business units within the Company.
-The number of organizations engaged in these actions has increased each year, reaching 165 in total, including those in Japanese and overseas affiliates, in fiscal year 2017.
-These organizations collectively account for around 93% of consolidated revenue, and the group is working to improve the effectiveness of these actions through inter-organizational cooperation and linkages among specialist divisions.
+These activities launched during fiscal 2011 among 27 organizations, primarily business units within the Company.
+The number of organizations engaged in these actions has increased each year, reaching 173 in total, including Japanese and overseas affiliates, in fiscal 2018.
+In fiscal 2019, we will bring the number of organization to 177 while aiming to cover around 93% of consolidated revenue.
+The Group is also working to improve the effectiveness of these actions through inter-organizational cooperation and linkages among specialist divisions.

 Identifying RisksListing of Risks for Which the Group Should Be Prepared, Including ESG Risks

-To make clear which risks the group as a whole should prepare itself for, the scope of anticipated risks has been identified comprehensively, going beyond ESG risks alone, and these risks have been compiled into the “Sekisui Chemical Group Risk List”
+To make clear which risks the Group as a whole should prepare itself for, the scope of anticipated risks has been identified comprehensively, going beyond ESG risks alone, and these risks have been compiled into the “Sekisui Chemical Group Risk List.”
+In 2018, this list of risks was revised based on changes in the surrounding environment, and has been newly implemented after organizing the list into 120 categories.

-●Major ESG Risks Faced by the Sekisui Chemical Group
+●Major ESG Risks Faced by Sekisui Chemical Group

 - Environmental risks (soil and air pollution / leaks of harmful substances / tightening of environmental regulations, etc.)